Skip to main content

 Learning Objectives

-In this section, you will:
+In this section, you will

-1. Learn what community organizing is
+1. Learn what community organizing is.

-2. Explore the goals of community organizing
+2. Explore the goals of community organizing.

-3. Explore why it is crucial that we develop more community organizers
+3. Explore why it is crucial that we develop more community organizers.

-4. Be introduced to the concept of Leadership Styles
+4. Be introduced to the concept of Leadership Styles.

-5. Investigate the most important concept in community organizing: power
+5. Investigate the most important concept in community organizing: power.

-6. Be introduced to liberation theory
+6. Be introduced to liberation theory.

 Leadership Development

 Many people don’t see themselves as leaders.
 Some of this is because they think of a leader only as the person who speaks to crowds.
-Also, many of us were raised to not trust our own voices or think that people like ourselves matter.
+Also, many of us were raised not to trust our own voices or think that people like ourselves matter.
 We often see ourselves as inheritors of a world that we need to fit into, rather than as co-creators who make and remake the world every day.

-One of the goals of this class is for you to gain a sense of yourself as a person whose voice matters and who can make a difference for yourself, for your community, and for the larger society.
+One of the goals of this book is for you to gain a sense of yourself as a person whose voice matters and who can make a difference for yourself, for your community, and for the larger society.
 As you develop your leadership, you will also learn how to build community power to help make the world into one that works for us all and for the natural systems that we are connected to.

 Skills Development

-This class is not just about how others have made a difference in their communities.
+This book is not just about how others have made a difference in their communities.
 It is intended to help you gain the skills you need to make a difference in your community on issues that matter to you.
 You will practice many of the skills used by community organizers.
 You will be practicing public speaking, developing strategies, engaging others and developing their leadership, and engaging in communication to make organizing effective.

 Social Movement History